lloydroc/lloydroc.github.io/content/post/vim/wsl-neovim-copy-paste.md

     doitclient (for SSH) http://www.chiark.greenend.org.uk/~sgtatham/doit/
 ```

 Since we are running WSL let's eliminate `pbcopy` and `pbpaste` since they are options for OS X,  but `xsel` is an option we can use in WSL.
 To use `xsel` we would need the X Window System installed, but that's WAY more than we need here and overly complex.
-We will create our own script `xsel` to without needing to install X Windows.
+We will create our own script named `xsel` to without needing to install X Windows.

 # The Script for Copy/Paste to work in NeoVim

 Somewhere in your shell's `$PATH` create a new file called `xsel` with the following contents, it needs to have executable privileges.
-Just use `chmod u+x xsel`.
+Use `chmod u+x xsel` command for this.
 The following script will make `nvim` think that we are using the system tool `xsel`, but we will override it's behavior.
-I recommend creating this in `$HOME/bin`.
+I recommend creating this in `$HOME/bin` directory.
 Ensure this is in your path with the `echo $PATH` command and you may have to create the `$HOME/bin` folder.
 Note, this should be added near the beginning in your `$PATH`, however, if you do end up installing a `xsel` say in `/usr/local/bin` or `/usr/bin` a different `xsel` could be called depending where it is in your `$PATH`.

+## Our own `xsel` script

 ```
 #!/bin/bash